dkrivoruchko/ScreenStream/README.md

 The Local mode offers the following functionality:
 - Powered by MJPEG standard.
 - Utilizes PIN for security (no encryption).
-- Sends video as a stream of independent images (no audio).
+- Sends video as a series of independent images (no audio).
-- Functions within a local network without requiring an internet connection.
+- Works without an internet connection within your local network.
 - Embedded HTTP server.
 - Works with WiFi and/or mobile networks, supporting IPv4 and IPv6.
 - Clients connect via web browser using the app's provided IP address.
 - Highly customizable.
 - Individual data transmission for each client, with more clients requiring increased internet bandwidth to maintain optimal performance.

-The number of clients is not directly limited, but it's important to keep in mind that each client consumes CPU resources and bandwidth for data transmission.

 **WARNING:** Please be aware that certain cell operators may block incoming connections to your device for security reasons.
 Consequently, even if your device has an IP address from a cell operator, connecting to the device using this IP address may not be possible.